fnasimbd/fnasimbd.github.io/_posts/blog/2016-01-11-c-sharp-configurations.md

 ConfigurationManager.RefreshSection("appSettings");
 ```

-Moving appSettings to a Separate File
+Moving `appSettings` to a Separate File
 -------------------------------------

 Configuration file of applications that use too many configurable components, e.g. dependency injection framework, logger, etc., are often long.
-If your appSettings section is long, a good option to keep the App.config file cleaner is to put the appSettings in a separate file and putting that file's reference in App.config.
-Say your appSettings section is stored in file *appSettings.config*, then you may access the settings in that file in the following way:
+If you have a too long `appSettings` section, a good option for keeping the App.config file cleaner is moving the `appSettings` in a separate file and putting that file's reference in App.config.
+Say your `appSettings` section is moved to file *appSettings.config*, then you may access the settings in that file in the following way:

 {% highlight xml linenos %}
 <?xml version="1.0" encoding="utf-8" ?>